murtazatanveer/lab_2/worksheet.md

 b) Execute the program again with inputs 3 and 5.
 Does the program give correct results?
 Why not?

+Please enter the base of a triangle: 3
+Please enter the height of a triangle: 5
+The area is 0.000000 square units.

+this result is not correct because of logical error in format specifier or formula of area.

 c) Fix the program by editing the `area.c` source code so that the program produces correct results.